Tampa Prenuptial & Premarital Agreement Lawyer

 Divorce, separation and marital breakups involve complex financial issues, particularly regarding the division of property, alimony and spousal support.
 One way to resolve these issues and minimize the potential of a contentious legal proceeding is to create a prenuptial agreement.

-The marital and family law practice at Blair H. Chan, III, PLLC is dedicated to helping clients find ways to resolve current conflicts as well as address potential future conflicts.
+The Tampa prenuptial & premarital agreement lawyers at Blair H. Chan, III, PLLC are dedicated to helping clients find ways to resolve current conflicts as well as address potential future conflicts.
 We have extensive experience negotiating, reviewing and preparing prenuptial agreements for couples who are considering marriage in the greater Tampa area including St. Petersburg, Plant City and Clearwater and the surrounding counties of Pasco, Hillsborough, and Pinellas.

 Anyone can benefit from a prenuptial agreement, not just celebrities, and wealthy individuals.
 The future is always uncertain, however, a prenuptial agreement can resolve some of that uncertainty regarding financial issues and should be the cornerstone of any financial plan for a couple contemplating marriage and the financial interdependence that frequently comes with it.
 A prenuptial agreement is not just for avoiding alimony or protecting assets but presents an opportunity for couples considering marriage to openly and frankly discuss their financial expectations and desires.